yeti-switch/doc/docs/yeti-ui.rst

     Rtp relay timestamp aligning
         Normalize timestamp for RTP packets on RTP relay.
-        Useful for cases on RTP relay when remote side changes RTP streams without appropriate signalling (RTP mark or/and re-INVITE) and destination equipment is not ready to process such behavior correctly Rtp force relay CN
+        Useful for cases on RTP relay when remote side changes RTP streams without appropriate signaling (RTP mark or/and re-INVITE) and destination equipment is not ready to process such behavior correctly Rtp force relay CN
         If enabled, YETI will relay CN packets on even if they were not negotiated in SDP